tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 The paradox of the gateway and routing babeld:

-- DHCP provides the default route to exit to the internet
+- DHCP provides the default route to exit to the Internet
 - Tunnel is established by using the default route
 - Babeld receives the IP address from the neighbour on the other side of the tunnel
 - The default route gets replaced with the exit node